Huh, March dividend income update? But it’s almost May?

 “The best way in my view is to just buy a low-cost index fund and keep buying it regularly over time, because you’ll be buying into a wonderful industry, which in effect is all of American industry,” Buffett told a CNBC anchor.

 “If you have 2% a year of your funds being eaten up by fees you’re going to have a hard time matching an index fund in my view,” Buffett said.
 “People ought to sit back and relax and keep accumulating over time.”

 Years ago, I started off my dividend investing journey with one company, Enbridge (ENB).
 I invested a few thousand dollars in ENB in 2008.
-It was an aggressive move and a lot of money (for me at least) but the years since that purchase have proven this was a smart move; some risks can have a reward.
+It was an aggressive move and a lot of money (for me at least at the time) but the years since that purchase have proven this was a smart move overall.
 My return on ENB since 2008 has been quite good and I expect this company among others will continue to deliver handsome dividends and some capital appreciation for years to come.
 Which brings me to this…by owning a diverse portfolio of Canadian and U.S. stocks that have paid dividends for decades if not generations I believe you can achieve near market returns with low risk as well.

 There will always be companies that outperform the stock market but identifying those darlings in advance is difficult, not to mention time-consuming with added risk.
-I prefer not to play that game because a) I’m not good at it and b) I have my own game plan.
-With indexing, I ride market returns less microscopic fees.
+With some indexing, I ride market returns less microscopic fees.
 With dividend investing, I have an increasing pipeline of retirement income coming thanks to profitable blue-chip companies like banks, telcoms, energy producers, Real Estate Investment Trusts (REITs) and retailers.
 Thanks to the TFSA, most of this retirement income will be tax-free.